orangewise/markdeck/examples/features.md

 ## Performance

-SlideDown is designed to be:
+MarkDeck is designed to be:

 - **Fast**: Minimal JavaScript, no heavy frameworks
 - **Lightweight**: Small bundle size